 A carnival signpost is eye-catching.
-A will set the tone.
+A

 - Big Top Circus Peel & Stick Wall Decals

 - I found a classroom blog belonging to Mrs. James that had a snazzy DIY tent.
 Mr.s James used alternating lengths of red and white kraft paper to make one wall of her room striped.
 Then she cut a red triangular roof for her tent.

 - For a bulletin board, cover your board with two layers of paper — red or striped on the outside and black or brown underneath.
 Cut an opening up the middle of the board and pull back the edges to look like the opening of a carnival tent.
 Staple the openings back.
 Tuck a couple of figures from a

 - This Year Will be a Wild Ride!

 There are quite a few ready-made bulletin board sets with a carnival theme.

 You should also consider reading The Great Wheel, a wonderful chapter book about the building of the original Ferris Wheel for the Chicago World’s Fair in 1893 (or, more properly, the 1893 World’s Columbian Exposition).
 I love this book, and I think your elementary or middle school students will love it, too.
 It gets your STEM lesson off to an inspired start.

 With the midway set up, you can consider some circus elements.
 Check out our Circus Theme for lots of links and ideas, but here are some we think would add to the carnival atmosphere:

 - Add Wilton Big Top Cupcake Wraps’n Pix to grocery store cupcakes for a fun welcome.